 SIENA also allows dependent action variables, also called dependent behavior variables.
-This can be used in studies of the co-evolution of networks and behavior, as described in Snijders, Steglich, and Schweinberger (2007) and Steglich, Snijders, and Pearson (2007).
+This can be used in studies of the co-evolution of networks and behavior, as described in Snijders, Steglich, and Schweinberger (2007) and Steglich, Snijders, and Pearson (2010).
 These action variables represent the actors' behavior, attitudes, beliefs, etc. The difference between dependent action variables and changing actor covariates is that the latter change exogenously, i.e., according to mechanisms not included in the model, while the dependent action variables change endogenously, i.e., depending on their own values and on the changing network.
-In the current implementation only one dependent network variable is allowed, but the number of dependent action variable can be larger than one.
-Unlike the changing individual covariates, the values of dependent action variables are not assumed to be constant between observations.
+In the current implementation only one dependent network variable is allowed, but the number of dependent action variables are not assumed to be constant between observations.

 Dependent action variables must have nonnegative integer values; e.g., 0 and 1, or a range of integers like 0,1,2 or 1,2,3,4,5.
-Each dependent action variable must be given in one file, containing k=M columns, corresponding to the M observation moments.
+Each dependent action variable must be given in one file, containing k = M columns, corresponding to the M observation moments.